Peloton Interactive (NASDAQ:PTON) Price Target Raised to $162.00

-Peloton Interactive (NASDAQ:PTON) had its price objective raised by The Goldman Sachs Group from $144.00 to $162.00 in a research note issued to investors on Tuesday morning, The Fly reports.
-They currently have a neutral rating on the stock.
+Peloton Interactive (NASDAQ:PTON) had its price target hoisted by JMP Securities from $142.00 to $162.00 in a research report released on Tuesday, AnalystRatings.net reports.
+JMP Securities currently has an outperform rating on the stock.

-A number of other equities research analysts have also recently issued reports on the stock.
-Telsey Advisory Group boosted their target price on shares of Peloton Interactive from $125.00 to $145.00 and gave the company an outperform rating in a report on Tuesday, November 3rd.
-Stifel Nicolaus upped their price target on shares of Peloton Interactive from $72.00 to $120.00 and gave the stock a buy rating in a report on Friday, September 11th.
-Bank of America upped their price target on shares of Peloton Interactive from $116.00 to $150.00 and gave the stock a buy rating in a report on Thursday, October 15th.
-Zacks Investment Research cut shares of Peloton Interactive from a buy rating to a hold rating in a report on Friday, September 4th.
-Finally, Oppenheimer upped their price target on shares of Peloton Interactive from $105.00 to $140.00 and gave the stock an outperform rating in a report on Friday, November 6th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and twenty-four have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $130.57.
+PTON has been the subject of several other reports.
+Oppenheimer raised their target price on shares of Peloton Interactive from $105.00 to $140.00 and gave the company an outperform rating in a research note on Friday, November 6th.
+Telsey Advisory Group raised their target price on shares of Peloton Interactive from $145.00 to $180.00 and gave the company an outperform rating in a research note on Tuesday.
+Exane BNP Paribas assumed coverage on shares of Peloton Interactive in a research note on Friday, November 13th.
+They issued an outperform rating and a $142.00 target price for the company.
+Wedbush raised their target price on shares of Peloton Interactive from $66.00 to $100.00 and gave the company an outperform rating in a research note on Wednesday, September 9th.
+Finally, Needham & Company LLC raised their target price on shares of Peloton Interactive from $125.00 to $140.00 and gave the company a buy rating in a research note on Wednesday, December 2nd.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty-four have given a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus target price of $130.57.

-Peloton Interactive (NASDAQ:PTON) last issued its earnings results on Thursday, November 5th.
-The company reported $0.20 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.12 by $0.08.
+Peloton Interactive (NASDAQ:PTON) last posted its quarterly earnings data on Thursday, November 5th.
+The company reported $0.20 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.12 by $0.08.
 Peloton Interactive had a negative net margin of 3.93% and a negative return on equity of 4.54%.
-The business had revenue of $757.90 million for the quarter, compared to analysts’ expectations of $733.74 million.
-During the same quarter in the previous year, the firm posted ($1.29) EPS.
-The business’s revenue for the quarter was up 232.4% compared to the same quarter last year.
-As a group, analysts forecast that Peloton Interactive will post 0.25 EPS for the current fiscal year.
+The company had revenue of $757.90 million for the quarter, compared to the consensus estimate of $733.74 million.
+During the same period last year, the company earned ($1.29) earnings per share.
+The firm’s revenue was up 232.4% compared to the same quarter last year.
+On average, sell-side analysts predict that Peloton Interactive will post 0.25 earnings per share for the current fiscal year.

-In other Peloton Interactive news, President William Lynch sold 183,500 shares of the company’s stock in a transaction dated Wednesday, October 14th.
-The shares were sold at an average price of $131.46, for a total transaction of $24,122,910.00.
-Following the completion of the sale, the president now directly owns 125,000 shares in the company, valued at $16,432,500.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, insider Mariana Garavaglia sold 4,688 shares of the company’s stock in a transaction dated Monday, September 28th.
-The shares were sold at an average price of $97.09, for a total transaction of $455,157.92.
-Following the sale, the insider now owns 5,789 shares of the company’s stock, valued at $562,054.01.
+In related news, Director Howard C. Draft sold 15,000 shares of the business’s stock in a transaction dated Thursday, December 17th.
+The stock was sold at an average price of $136.24, for a total value of $2,043,600.00.
+Following the completion of the transaction, the director now owns 118,750 shares of the company’s stock, valued at $16,178,500.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, President William Lynch sold 183,500 shares of the business’s stock in a transaction dated Wednesday, October 14th.
+The shares were sold at an average price of $131.46, for a total value of $24,122,910.00.
+Following the completion of the transaction, the president now directly owns 125,000 shares of the company’s stock, valued at approximately $16,432,500.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 745,906 shares of company stock valued at $88,922,927.
+Insiders have sold 745,906 shares of company stock valued at $88,922,927 in the last three months.

-Several institutional investors have recently bought and sold shares of the company.
-Kistler Tiffany Companies LLC boosted its holdings in shares of Peloton Interactive by 6.3% during the third quarter.
-Kistler Tiffany Companies LLC now owns 1,700 shares of the company’s stock worth $169,000 after purchasing an additional 100 shares during the period.
-Investment Research & Advisory Group Inc. boosted its holdings in shares of Peloton Interactive by 14.6% during the third quarter.
-Investment Research & Advisory Group Inc. now owns 847 shares of the company’s stock worth $84,000 after purchasing an additional 108 shares during the period.
-Ascent Wealth Partners LLC boosted its holdings in shares of Peloton Interactive by 0.6% during the third quarter.
-Ascent Wealth Partners LLC now owns 23,050 shares of the company’s stock worth $2,287,000 after purchasing an additional 139 shares during the period.
-Summit X LLC purchased a new stake in shares of Peloton Interactive during the third quarter worth about $50,000.
-Finally, CIBC Asset Management Inc boosted its holdings in shares of Peloton Interactive by 2.5% during the third quarter.
-CIBC Asset Management Inc now owns 10,433 shares of the company’s stock worth $1,035,000 after purchasing an additional 258 shares during the period.
-Institutional investors own 59.54% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the stock.
+HM Payson & Co. acquired a new position in Peloton Interactive in the third quarter valued at about $186,000.
+Strs Ohio acquired a new position in Peloton Interactive during the third quarter worth about $730,000.
+Mercer Global Advisors Inc. ADV acquired a new position in Peloton Interactive during the third quarter worth about $343,000.
+Sei Investments Co. raised its stake in Peloton Interactive by 56.6% during the third quarter.
+Sei Investments Co. now owns 104,379 shares of the company’s stock worth $10,359,000 after acquiring an additional 37,728 shares in the last quarter.
+Finally, Brinker Capital Investments LLC acquired a new position in Peloton Interactive during the third quarter worth about $277,000.
+59.54% of the stock is owned by institutional investors and hedge funds.

 Peloton Interactive Company Profile